AerisG222/mikeandwan.us/docs/environments.md

 Note: we use local prefix, as this is required when configuring things like Google OAuth

-## dev
+## test

-The dev environment is the primary environment to test container images and can run side by side with the local environment.
+The test environment is the primary environment to test container images and can run side by side with the dev environment.

 Requirements for the dev environment:

-- hosts file entries will be made with .dev extension (i.e. www.mikeandwan.dev)
+- hosts file entries will be made with test. prefix (i.e. test.www.mikeandwan.us)
 - Container images are built using tooling from local environment and made available in the 'local' repository
 - Container port mapping should be used to publish ports on the local machine